GarrettJenkinson/informME/README.md

 D. RUNNING informME
 -------------------

-Run the informME software using the following steps in the indicated order (type the name of the command with no arguments to see help file and instructions in each case).
+Run the informME software using the following steps in the indicated order (type the name of the command with no arguments to see the help file with instructions in each case).

 D.1.
 REFERENCE GENOME ANALYSIS:
 -------------------------------

         fastaToCpg.sh [OPTIONS] -- FASTA_FILE

-This step analyzes the reference genome and produces a MATLAB MAT file CpGlocationChr#.mat for each chromosome.
-Each MAT file contains the following information:
+This step analyzes the reference genome FASTA\_FILE (in FASTA format) and produces a MATLAB MAT file CpGlocationChr#.mat for each chromosome.
+Each MAT file produced will be stored by default in REFGENEDIR, and it will contain the following information:

 o location of CpG sites